Kays-R/Flight-Price-Visualization-/README.md

 b) Difference in purchase prices of tickets based on time before depature.

-c) If the ticket price changes based on the depature and arrival time.
+c) If the ticket price changes based on the depature and arrival time of the flight.

-d) Changes in price based on the origin and destination of the flight.
+d) Changes in prices based on the duration of the flight.

 e) The price difference between Economy and Business class.